 Weather of Shekhawati

 The best time to visit Shekhawati are the months from October – March every year.
+The temperature varies from very low to high depending upon the months you are visiting this place.
 In summers the mercury goes up to 45-47 degree Celsius in the region, but still the nights are relatively cool in the summers.
 One should carry a lot of packaged water in summers to avoid dehydration.
 Monsoon is moderate, you would not face heavy rains or like that.
 Here is the detailed climate report of Shekhawati.
 As mentioned earlier winters are the best time to visit this beautiful land

 Festivals of Shekhawati

-This area of Rajasthan is famous for celebrating festivals with grandeur and in high spirits.
-The main festivals celebrated here in Shekhawati are Teej, Gangaur, Holi, Diwali, Navratri (twice in a year).
-There is one annual event namely “Shekhawati Festival”, which is organized by Morarka foundation every year in the month of February.
+This area of Rajasthan is famous for celebrating festivals with grandeur and in full spirits.
+The main festivals celebrated here are Teej, Gangaur, Holi, Diwali, Navratri (twice in a year).
+There is one annual event namely “Shekhawati Festival” which is organised by Morarka foundation every year in the month of February.
 Shekhawati Festival is being held from last 18 years in Nawalgarh.
-Shekhawati festival hosts organized rural tours, arts and crafts fair, cattle fair, organic food court and concludes with an award ceremony to recognize local craftsmen and artisans.
+Shekhawati festival hosts organise rural tours, arts and crafts fair, cattle fair, organic food court and concludes with an award ceremony to recognize local craftsmen and artisans.

 Newspapers of Shekhawati

 Shekhawati Bhaskar is a regional news paper published in Hindi, it is a subsidiary supplement of Dainik Bhaskar daily news paper.
-Shekhawati Bhaskar is published for Sikar, Churu and Jhunjhunu covering all local news.
+Shekhawati Bhaskar is a famous news paper in Sikar, Churu and Jhunjhunu.
 Rajasthan Patrika is another leading Hindi Daily.
-Tourists can get access to English News Papers and Internet to read news in language of their choice.
+Tourists can access English News Papers and Internet connectivity in hotel rooms to read news in language of their choice.

 Write to us